8483/notes/topics/startupMarketingAdvertising.md

     -   Small business owners (digital activities)
     -   Job titles ex.
 CEO, owner, founder...

+# Datasets (Pixels)

+1. Create dataset under data sources.
+2. Assign dataset to ad account (assign assets).
+3. Setup Meta Pixel.
+4. Disable ad blocker in target website to send first event.

 # Objectives

+**Campaging objectives don't really matter**.
+What they do is d**etermine the conversion options you have in the ad set optimizaion and delivery** section.
+These are the actual objectives Facebook's algorithms is based on.

 > **Conversions are twice as powerful as traffic.
 Always use this.**